STANFORD HEALTH CARE

 INDIVIDUALS INVOLVED IN YOUR CARE

 We may release health information about you to a family member or friend who is involved in your medical care.
 We may also give information to someone who helps pay for your care.
-Unless there is a specific written request from you, we may also notify a family member, personal representative or another person responsible for your care about your location and general condition.
+Unless there is a specific written request made to and agreed to by the hospital privacy office from you, we may also notify a family member, personal representative or another person responsible for your care about your location and general condition.
+This does not apply to patients receiving treatment for certain conditions, such as substance/alcohol abuse.
 In addition, we may disclose health information about you to an organization assisting in a disaster relief effort (such as the Red Cross) so that your family can be notified about your condition, status and location.

 TO PREVENT A SERIOUS THREAT TO HEALTH OR SAFETY

 We may use and disclose certain information about you when necessary to prevent a serious threat to your health and safety or the health and safety of others.
 However, any such disclosure will only be to someone able to prevent or respond to the threat, such as law enforcement, or a potential victim.
-For example, we may disclose your protected health information in a proceeding regarding the licensure of a physician.
+For example, we may need to disclose information to law enforcement when a patient reveals participation in a violent crime.